gray_block.jpg (1)

 Technical skills:

-Ability to use word processing, data base and reporting software.
+Ability to use word processing, database and reporting software.

 Experience